Overview

 Visitor Tips

-- Wear sturdy walking shoes for Diamond Hill and the park trails.
+- Wear sturdy walking shoes with good grip for Diamond Hill and the park trails, especially if it has rained recently.

-- Bring a rain jacket – Connemara weather can change quickly.
+- Bring a waterproof jacket – Connemara weather can shift from bright sunshine to heavy mist in minutes.

-- Check the opening times of the visitor centre and Kylemore Abbey before you travel, especially in winter.
+- Check the opening times of the visitor centre and Kylemore Abbey before you travel, as hours can be reduced during the winter months.

-- Dogs are welcome on most of the National Park’s lower‑level boardwalks, but must be kept on a lead on the steeper sections.
+- Dogs are welcome on most of the National Park’s lower-level boardwalks, but must be kept on a lead on the steeper sections and around livestock.

 Nearby Attractions

 Letterfrack makes an ideal base for exploring the wider Connemara region.
-Within a short drive you can visit the Gaeltacht village of An Spidéal, known for its traditional crafts and Irish‑language culture, or head east to the sheltered inlet of Ballinakill Bay for kayaking and bird‑watching.
+Within a short drive, you can visit the Gaeltacht village of An Spidéal, known for its traditional crafts and Irish-language culture, or head east to the sheltered inlet of Ballinakill Bay for kayaking and bird-watching.
+A drive north along the coast leads to the expansive sands of White Strand, Glassilaun, and Lettergesh, each offering excellent surfing and spectacular sunsets.